The Seven-Per-Cent Solution (film): Production

 The film was made at Pinewood Studios with location shooting in the UK and Austria (including the Austrian National Library); the tennis match/duel between Freud and von Leinsdorf was filmed on one of the historic real tennis courts at the Queen's Club in West Kensington, London.
 The production designer was Ken Adam.

+Bernard Herrmann had been hired to write the score but died from an heart attack soon after.
+He was replaced by John Addison, who had composed the music for Alfred Hitchcock's Torn Curtain (1966), after a score by Herrmann had been rejected.
 Stephen Sondheim wrote a song for the movie ("The Madame's Song") that was later recorded as "I Never Do Anything Twice" on the Side By Side By Sondheim cast recording.